-The coverage described in this Certificate of Coverage is at all times administered in compliance with applicable laws and regulations, including, but not limited to, the Affordable Care Act of 2010, the Paul Wellstone and Pete Domenici Mental Health Parity and Addiction Equity Act of 2008 and the Consolidated Appropriations Act, 2021.
+The coverage described in this Certificate of Coverage is at all times administered in compliance with applicable laws and regulations, including, but not limited to, the Affordable Care Act of 2010 and the Paul Wellstone and Pete Domenici

+Mental Health Parity and Addiction Equity Act of 2008.
 If at any time any part or provision of this Certificate of Coverage is in conflict with any applicable law, regulation, or other controlling authority, the requirement of that authority prevails.

-This Health Maintenance Organization benefit plan may not cover all of your health care expenses.
+This Preferred Provider Organization benefit plan may not cover all of your health care expenses.
 Read this contract and all other plan documents carefully to determine which health care services are covered.

-If you have any questions about this Certificate of Coverage or want more information about your benefits contact your HR representative or UPMC Health Plan1 Member Services Department at 1-888-499-6885, or write to:
+If you have any questions about this Certificate of Coverage or want more information about your benefits contact your HR representative or UPMC Health Plan1 Member Services Department at the phone number on the back of your member identification card, or write to: